raphaelmue/dashup/docs/specifications/srs/SRS.md

 ## 3.2 Functionality

-### 3.2.1 Central Dashboard
+### 3.2.1 Dashboard
 When opening dashup in your browser, all widgets are displayed as panels on a central dashboard structured in sections.
 Each panel in a section can contain multiple components used for data visualization and user interaction.
 You can easily customize your central dashboard by for instance changing the layout or the order of sections and panels on the dashboard.
-To change the layout, navigate to the <i>Layout</i> tab.
+To change the layout, navigate to the <i>Settings</i> menu.
 Changing the order of sections and panels can be done directly in the central dashboard.
 Each dashup-panel is a web component and itself build with web components.
 For a detailed specification for all available web components please see the extra <a href="../dashup_web_components">dashup web components</a> specifications.
-Besides you can also manage you personal profile settings in the <i>Profile</i> tab or navigate to the dashup marketplace by using the <i>Marketplace</i> tab.
+Besides you can also manage you personal profile settings in the <i>Settings</i> menu or navigate to the dashup marketplace by using the <i>Marketplace</i> menu.

 ### 3.2.2 Marketplace
 In the marketplace all available panels for widgets are offered to you.
 You can simply search, rate and comment on